 From cauldron cakes and chocolate frogs to pumpkin pasties and every flavor jelly beans, there’s no shortage of food in the wizarding world.
 Recreating some of these magical treats is as easy as a flick of the wand, er, mixing spoon.
 Here are some of our homemade favorites:

 - Harry’s 11th birthday cake: Take a page out of Hagrid’s book with a “HAPPEE BIRTHDAE” cake.
 This cake by Nicole’s Got Cakes perfectly recreates Hagrid’s light pink frosting, green writing and slightly squashed appearance (it was delivered by a flying motorcycle, after all!).
 Swap out Harry for your birthday wizard’s name for the perfect Potter cake.
 Learn how to make a copycat of Harry Potter’s birthday cake.

 - Treacle tart: Inspired by Harry’s favorite dessert, this sugar syrup tart by Bridget of Bake at 350 is a great option if your little wizard isn’t fond of cake.
 The sweet syrup filling is balanced out with fresh lemon zest and juice and a shortbread crust.
 Yum!
-Get the full recipe on Bridget’s site, Bake at 350.
+Get the full treacle tart recipe on Bridget’s site, Bake at 350.

 - Slytherin’s serpent sandwich: This snake-shaped stuffed sandwich is definitely preferable to the Chamber of Secrets’ hidden basilisk.
 Go with the fillings listed in the recipe or customize it to your wizard’s tastes.